PowerLedger/powr/docs/src/cli/usage.md

                              * a hyphen; signals a JSON-encoded keypair on stdin
                              * the 'ASK' keyword; to recover a keypair via its seed phrase
                              * a hardware wallet keypair URL (i.e. usb://ledger)
-    <AMOUNT>               The amount to send, in SOL; accepts keyword ALL
+    <AMOUNT>               The amount to send, in POWR; accepts keyword ALL
 ```

 #### solana-upgrade-nonce-account